3-Day Water Fast: Benefits, Risks, and Safety Guide

 3. Dehydration and Orthostatic Hypotension

-• Despite water intake, dehydration can occur due to lack of electrolytes from food
+• Despite drinking water, dehydration can occur because you're not getting electrolytes from food

 • Sudden blood pressure drops when standing (orthostatic hypotension)

-• Extended fasting can elevate cortisol levels as part of the body's stress response
+• Extended fasting can elevate cortisol as part of the body's stress response

-• Increased blood pressure and cholesterol in some individuals as an acute stress response
+• Some individuals experience temporary increases in blood pressure or cholesterol as an acute stress reaction

 Warning Signs to Stop Immediately